 4. Light from Slots & Coves onto Walls

-These lines of light create unique glows into the bathroom space that go a long way to enhance the geometry of the space.
+These lines of light create unique glows in the bathroom space that goes a long way to enhance the geometry of the space.

 These lines of light also do a good job of mimicking the clean light we receive from daylight openings like skylights.